DasKraken/CR-dl/README.md

 ```

-Download video and add only german and english subs to container with german as default:
+Download video and add only german and english subs and set german as default:
 ```
 cr-dl download --subLangs deDE,enUS URL
 ```